ethiril/hypercube-js/README.md

 5. Open the `index.html` file in a web browser to view the 4D hypercube visualization.

-## Usage

-The 4D hypercube rotates slowly around the XW plane, creating an intriguing 3D representation of a higher-dimensional object.

 ## License

 This project is licensed under the [MIT License](LICENSE).